How Long Do Yuzu Last In The Fridge?

 Cut Yuzu

-Once yuzu is cut, it should be used as quickly as possible to enjoy its peak flavor.
-However, if you need to store it, place the cut pieces in an airtight container or wrap them tightly with cling film to prevent air exposure and moisture loss.
+Once yuzu is cut, use it as quickly as possible to enjoy its peak flavor.
+If you need to store it, place the cut pieces in an airtight container or wrap them tightly with cling film to prevent air exposure and moisture loss.

 Storage Method Expected Shelf Life